Auto Scaling

 Scaling down nodes

 As you might expect, auto-scaling also works in the other direction too.
-Specifically it should scale the number of nodes back down again when they are no longer needed.
+Specifically, it will scale the number of nodes back down again when they are no longer needed by pods for a period of time.

-Continuing with the previous example, let’s scale the number of Pods back down to one and see what happens.
+Continuing with the previous example, let’s scale the deployment back down to one and see what happens.

 NAME STATUS ROLES AGE VERSION